biocatchltd/yellowbox/docs/extras/rabbitmq.rst

     Requires the ``rabbit`` extra.
 For more information, see our :ref:`installation guide <installation>`.

-.. class:: RabbitMQService(docker_client, image="rabbitmq:latest", *,\
+.. class:: RabbitMQService(docker_client: docker.client.DockerClient, image:str ="rabbitmq:latest", *,\
-                           user="guest", password="guest", virtual_host="/",\
+                           user: str="guest", password: str="guest", virtual_host: str="/",\
-                           **kwargs)
+                           enable_management: bool=False, **kwargs)

     A service that runs a rabbitmq queue.
 Inherits from :class:`~subclasses.SingleContainerService`.
 Usable with :class:`~subclasses.RunMixin` and :class:`~subclasses.AsyncRunMixin`.

     :param docker_client: The docker client to used to pull and create the RabbitMQ container.
-    :type docker_client: :class:`~docker.client.DockerClient`

-    :param str image: The image name to create a container of.
+    :param image: The image name to create a container of.

-    :param str user: The username to of the default credentials.
+    :param user: The username to of the default credentials.
-    :param str password: The username to set as the default credentials.
+    :param password: The username to set as the default credentials.

-    :param str virtual_host: The virtual host to use in multi-tenant system.
+    :param virtual_host: The virtual host to use in multi-tenant system.
 For more information see the `appropriate documentation <https://www.rabbitmq.com/vhosts.html>`_.
+    :param enable_management: If set to true, rabbitMQ management will be automatically enabled for the service.

     :param \*\*kwargs: Additional keyword arguments passed to :class:`~subclasses.SingleContainerService`.